PabloMSanAla/fabada/README.md

 * _fabada_demo_spectra.py_

-In here we show how to use fabada for an astronomical spectra (one dimensional), basically is the same as the example above since fabada is the same for one and two dimensional data.
+In here we show how to use fabada for an astronomical spectrum (one dimensional), basically is the same as the example above since fabada is the same for one and two-dimensional data.
-First of all we have to import our library previously install
+First of all, we have to import our library previously install

 ```python
     from fabada import fabada